5 Steps To Keep Your Healthy Resolutions

 Tip #4 – Reward yourself

-Every time you meet a goal, give yourself a reward.
-Did you lose the 10 pounds you promised to lose?
-Did you get some form of exercise three days a week for the last month?
-Did you make it six weeks without a sugary soda?
-Give yourself a new outfit, a day at the spa, a movie, or a new book.
-Some of the most successful people are those who reward themselves every week with a cheat day.
-On that one day, they allow themselves a special food or they give themselves a full day off from exercise.
+Incentivize yourself by rewarding your accomplishments.
+Did you achieve the weight loss goal you set for yourself?
+Did you manage to exercise for at least three days every week for a month?
+Did you go six weeks without consuming sugary soda?
+Treat yourself to a new outfit, a day at the spa, a movie, or a new book.
+Many successful individuals reward themselves every week with a cheat day.
+They indulge in a special food or take a break from their exercise routine for the entire day.

 Tip #5 – Forgive yourself